-- (1) crops already harvested and on hand (these crop values should be recorded in Item 5a). - (2) crops such as Christmas trees, fruit trees, etc. where the value of the crop is included in the value of the land. - (3) mature crops not harvested by December 31, 2006 due to weather or market conditions.
-An estimated value for these crops should be recorded in Item 5a if they were originally intended for harvest as of December 31, 2006.
+- (1) crops already harvested and on hand (these crop values should be recorded in Item 4a). - (2) crops such as Christmas trees, fruit trees, etc. where the value of the crop is included in the value of the land in Item 1 above. - (3) mature standing crops not harvested by December 31, 2009 due to weather or market conditions.
+An estimated value for these crops should be recorded in Item 4a if they were originally intended for harvest as of December 31, 2009.

-Item 5f - Trucks and Cars Owned
+Item 4f - Trucks and Cars Owned

-Record the end-of-year (on Dec.
-31, 2006) estimate of the market value of the farm share of trucks and cars owned by the operation.
+Record the end-of-year (on December 31, 2009) estimate of the market value of the farm share of trucks and cars owned by the operation.

-Item 5g - Tractors, Machinery, Tools and Equipment Owned
+Item 4g - Tractors, Machinery, Tools and Equipment Owned

-Record the end-of-year (on Dec.
-31, 2006) estimate of the market value of the farm share of tractors, machinery, tools, equipment and implements owned by the operation.
+Record the end-of-year (on December 31, 2009) estimate of the market value of the farm share of tractors, machinery, tools, equipment and implements owned by the operation.
 Prices of machinery, equipment and implements change over time.
 Reflect these changes in prices that would have to be paid for a similar item in the estimate of market value.

-Item 5h - Stock in Cooperatives and Farm Credit System
+Item 4h - Stock in Cooperatives and Farm Credit System

-Record the value on December 31, 2006, of the stock the operation owns in the Farm Credit System and all other farm cooperatives.
+Record the value on December 31, 2009, of the stock the operation owns in the Farm Credit System and all other farm cooperatives.
 Be sure to include the value of shares received during the year in lieu of dividends.

 As a condition of obtaining a loan, the Farm Credit System has requirements for a borrower to purchase stock in the Farm Credit System.
-The value of the stock in reported here.
+The value of the stock is reported here.

-Item 6 - Other Farm Assets
+Item 5 - Other Farm Assets